Ernesto Valverde: Barcelona

 On 29 May 2017, Valverde replaced Luis Enrique as the new Barcelona manager.
-His spell began with defeat as rivals Real Madrid won both legs of the Spanish Super Cup at the season's outset.
+His spell began with defeat as rivals Real Madrid won both legs of the Spanish Supercup at the season's outset.
 However, the team then went on a 29-match unbeaten run in all competitions from 20 August 2017 until 17 January 2018, when they lost to Espanyol in the first leg of the quarter-finals of the Spanish Cup (also the club's first defeat at the RCDE Stadium, home of their neighbours, since its 2009 opening).
-They recovered to progress in that tie as part of another sequence of 15 matches without defeat, before a loss to A.S.
-Roma in the quarter-finals of the UEFA Champions League on 10 April, with the 3–0 defeat meaning the Italians progressed on the away goals rule.
+They recovered to progress in that tie as part of another sequence of 15 matches without defeat, before a loss to Roma in the quarter-finals of the UEFA Champions League on 10 April, with the 3–0 defeat meaning the Italians progressed on the away goals rule.

-Barcelona remained undefeated for 43 matches in the Spanish League only to lose in their penultimate game of the campaign on 13 May 2018, having rested Lionel Messi for the trip to Levante UD – they were beaten 5–4 by the hosts.
+Barcelona remained undefeated for 43 matches in the Spanish League only to lose in their penultimate game of the campaign on 13 May 2018, having rested Lionel Messi for the trip to Levante – they were beaten 5–4 by the hosts.
 They finished with a league and cup double, defeating Sevilla 5–0 in the Copa del Rey final.

 The 2018–19 season began with a 2–1 victory over Sevilla to win the domestic supercup.
 In February 2019 Valverde signed a new one-year contract extension, as they went on a 23-match unbeaten streak and secured a second consecutive league title under him in April following a victory over Levante.
 He led his team to their first Champions League semi-final after a gap of three years, winning 3–0 at home against Liverpool but being eliminated after a 4–0 defeat at Anfield in the second leg, leading many to call for his dismissal.
 He also guided the side to another Spanish Cup final, this time losing 2–1 to Valencia.

 Valverde remained in charge for the start of 2019–20.
 Despite the team winning their Champions League group and being top of the league table by the new year on goal difference, poor performances and a period in December and January that saw them win only one in five matches meant his position once again came under pressure.
 On 13 January 2020, he was dismissed by the club, with his last game being a 3–2 defeat to Atlético Madrid in the Supercopa de España; he was replaced by former Real Betis coach Quique Setién, with Barcelona ending the campaign without a trophy after finishing five points behind Real Madrid.